Bike test: Expedition tourers

 Both bikes are available in a panoply of sizes and with numerous different kit and component options.
 Thorn’s Mk3 Nomad is also compatible with S&S couplings, a Gates belt drive, and a propstand, which I’ve found handy on loaded tourers.

-It’s a similar story throughout the frames, with the Thorn like a steel bike on steroids, which accounts for its 160kg (over 25 stone) maximum overall rider-and-luggage weight.
+It’s a similar story with the frames.
+The Thorn is like a steel bike on steroids, which accounts for its 160kg (over 25 stone) maximum overall rider-and-luggage weight.
 In addition to having a more muscular-looking fork, all of the Thorn’s frame tubes are larger in diameter than the Spa’s, the main frame tubes by a few millimetres, the seatstays by a whopping 6mm or so.

 This oversizing even extends to the Thorn’s rack mounts.
 With the exception of the lower rear boss, these are M6, which is too big to fit a standard Tubus strut unless you painstakingly enlarge the hole.
 It does mean you can carry heavier loads but I had to break out the P-clips from storage to fit a rack for the test.
 Thorn’s own racks are of course compatible.